Geoff Chappell - Software Analyst

 I will try to quote a price for a well-specified self-contained problem.
 I will not engage in refining your specification as part of a quote.
 I will not accept responsibility for time that depends on other people, e.g., to gather information or agree on interfaces.

-Experience has shown that problems are often brought to me only because they have already shown a capacity to surprise even the brightest of programmers.
+Experience has shown that problems are often brought to me only because they have already shown a capacity to surprise even the brightest of my clients’ programmers.
 For such problems, it is rarely sensible to estimate even to within a factor of two.
 More typical is that I can be no less vague than to estimate whether your work will take me a few hours, a few days or a few weeks.

 If your project looks like it would need my time for months, then although I don’t dismiss it, I likely can’t take it on unless it can clearly be broken into manageable pieces.
-I am not certainly uninterested, but I am a consultant not a contractor.
+Please remember that I am a consultant not a contractor.
 Anyway, much of the point to consulting me is that even if you have already spent months on your project and not got very far, I look at it differently and see how to do it in weeks, not months.
 This is the happy spot!